usrbinr/md/docs/articles/How-to-load-data-in-motherduck.md

-# How to load data into motherduck
+# How to load data into Motherduck

 ## Introduction